TtheBC01/P256-Solidity/README.md

 // r could be less than 32 bytes const rLength = signatureView[3];

-// Slice out the r value and pad it it is less than 32 bytes const rValueUint8Array = formatInteger(signatureView.slice(4, 4 + rLength));
+// Slice out the r value and pad it if it is less than 32 bytes const rValueUint8Array = formatInteger(signatureView.slice(4, 4 + rLength));
 const rString = rValueUint8Array.reduce((t, x) => t + x.toString(16).padStart(2, '0'), '');